microsoft/dotnet-podcasts/README.md

 ## Repositories

-For this sample application, we build an app to listen all you favorite .NET podcasts for all the ecosystems: Web, Android, iOS, macOS and Windows.
+For this sample application, we build an app to listen all your favorite .NET podcasts for all the ecosystems: Web, Android, iOS, macOS and Windows.
 You can find the different apps separated by folders in this repo:

 - [Mobile & Desktop:](src/Mobile) Native .NET MAUI Application for iOS, Android, macOS, and Windows
 - [Website:](src/Web) Blazor WebAssembly app and ASP.NET Core Razor Marketing website